Class of 2019

 To me, the social importance of this competition is to continue the mechanism of “evidence-based policy”.
 The British government hopes to develop SDGs into previous policy-making programmes.
 However, because of insufficient and imperfect information, the government calls for help by the third-parties to provide evidence which can help analyse and justify the influence of SDGs on British society.
 Besides, ONS, as an independent organisation, wishes to help the public understand the meaning of SDGs through this programme.

-SCIE Teacher: You must put a lot of painstaking effort in this paper, but in this process, which part do you think you contributed the most?
+SCIE Interviewer: You must put a lot of painstaking effort in this paper, but in this process, which part do you think you contributed the most?

 Eddy: This essay was finished by four of us.
 From head to tail, we separated the whole work into individual tasks first, did our parts, and discussed in groups.
 The part which I contributed the most probably was the rethinking of the influence of the enriching data of SDGs on policy-making.
 To make sure that the discussion covered as many as aspects and fitted into the current circumstance, I read much red paper from the British government.
 By that, I deeply dug into the possible shortcomings of existing policies, the ways which enriching data can change the process of policy-making, and the combination of the knowledge with some hot questions in British society.